SeppPenner/SilverMealHeuristic/README.md

 # SilverMeal
-SilverMeal is a software to calculate the SilverMeal-Problem: https://de.wikipedia.org/wiki/Silver-Meal_Heuristik The assembly was written in Java.
+SilverMeal is an example on how to calculate the SilverMeal-Problem: https://de.wikipedia.org/wiki/Silver-Meal_Heuristik The example was written and tested in Java.

 [![Build status](https://ci.appveyor.com/api/projects/status/9e4yxcsfu87dx008?svg=true)](https://ci.appveyor.com/project/SeppPenner/silvermealheuristic)